Asa Singh Mastana

-Asa Singh Mastana (22 August 1926– 23 May 1999) was a Punjabi musician and singer best known for lending his voice to the Bollywood movie Dooj Ka Chand and singing jugni and Heer-genre of folk songs, which recount the tales of Heer Ranjha by poet Waris Shah.
-He became popular in the 1940s, by the mid-1960s, when state-run All India Radio started promoting folk musicians, this made him, along with Surinder Kaur, Pushpa Hans, Madan Bala Sidhu, Prakash Kaur, singers of cult status.
+Asa Singh Mastana ਆਸਾਂ ਸਿੰਘ ਮਸਤਾਨਾ (1926–1999) was a Punjabi musician and singer best known for lending his voice to the hit bollywood movie dooj ka chand and singing jugni and Heer-genre of folk songs, which recount the tales of Heer Ranjha by poet Waris Shah.
+He became popular in the 1940s, by the mid-1960s, when state-run All India Radio started promoting folk musicians, this made him, along with Surinder Kaur Pushpa Hans Madan Bala Sidhu prakash Kaur singers of cult status.

-His well-known songs, such as "Balle Ni Panjaab Diye Sher Bachiye", "Doli Charhdeyan Marian Heer Cheekaan" and "Kali Teri Gut", have served as templates for later Punjabi musicians His work also expanded to singing sad songs like "Jadon Meri Arthi Utha Ke Chalan Ge".
-He was mostly paired with Surinder Kaur sang along with Pushpa Hans, Madan Bala Sidhu and many more versatile female singers of the time singing many old folk songs of Punjab.
+His well-known songs, among others "Balle Ni Panjaab Diye Sher Bachiye", "Doli Charhdeyan Marian Heer Cheekaan" and "Kali Teri Gut", have served as templates for later Punjabi musicians His great work also expands to singing sad songs like "Jadon Meri Arthi Utha Ke Chalan Ge".
+He was mostly paired with Surinder Kaur sang along with pushpa hans madan bala sidhu and many more versiatile female singers of the time singing many old folk songs of Punjab.

 In 1985, he was awarded the Padma Shri by the Government of India.

-Stage name

-Asa was christened "Mastana" by his 8th-grade teacher at Khalsa School after hearing him humming.

-Early life

-At a young age, his voice and innate musical talent quickly gained attention in his local community.
-Mastana was a fan of Madam Noor Jahan and K.L.
-Saigal.
-If given a chance, he would often choose to sing the legendary K.L.
-Saigal's songs.

-All India Radio

-The turning point in Asa Singh Mastana's life occurred when he started singing on All India Radio, making his voice well-known.
-He sung on All India Radio for over 45 years.

-Impact

-One of the most significant milestones in Mastana's career was in 1961 when he was selected as part of India's first cultural delegation to Afghanistan, under the patronage of Prime Minister Pandit Jawaharlal Nehru.
-This marked the beginning of his journey as a global ambassador of Punjabi culture.

-Mastana's international tours took him to the United Kingdom, Canada, the United States, Kuwait, and numerous other countries, where he received invitations from Indian councils and dignitaries.
-His performances not only entertained but also educated the world about the rich cultural tapestry of Punjab.